A tourist's guide to regularity structures and singular stochastic PDEs: The BHZ character

 \ssk

+Arrived at that stage, the only piece of the story that will be missing to have a complete proof of the meta-theorems from Section \ref{SectionIntro} will be a proof of the fact that one can indeed construct some regularity structures satisfying the different assumptions that we put forward in the course of obtaining the above results, and a proof of convergence of the BHZ smooth renormalized models.
+We will tackle the first point in Section \ref{SectionBuildingRS}.
+The second point is the object of Chandra \& Hairer's work \cite{ChandraHairer}; we do not treat it here.
+We refer the reader to the work \cite{LOTT, HS, BH23} for some alternative proofs of the convergence of BHZ renormalized models in situations where the law of the noise satisfies a spectral gap inequality.

-We assume throughout this section that we work with regularity and renormalization structures satisfying assumptions \textbf{\textsf{(A-C)}}.
-To have a picture in mind, think of the structures associated with the generalized (KPZ) equation \eqref{EqgKPZ}.
+{\it We assume throughout this section that we work with regularity and renormalization structures satisfying Assumptions \textbf{\textsf{(A-C)}}.} To have a picture in mind, think of the structures associated with the generalized (KPZ) equation \eqref{EqgKPZ}.
 Elements of $T=U$ are thus given by node and edge decorated trees.
+Denote by $\bbR[U]$ the commutative algebra generated by $U$.
 Recall from Assumption \refC{C1} that $U^-$ is an algebra generated by $\mcU_{<0}$ and a unit $\textbf{\textsf{1}}_-$, and if one extends first the splitting map $\delta:U\to U^-\otimes U$ into an algebra morphism $\hat\delta : \bbR[U]\to U^-\otimes\bbR[U]$, then the splitting map $\delta^-$ satisfies

 for an algebra morphism projection map $P_- : \mathbb{R}[U]\rightarrow U^-$.
 (See Section \ref{SectionDecoratedTreesRegRenor} for the details; this projection map sends in particular $\bullet$ and all the ${ \bullet}^{0,\alpha}$ to $\textbf{\textsf{1}}_-$).
-Denote by ${\bf1}_{\sf U}$ the unit of $\mathbb{R}[U]$, seen as the empty graph.
-(We use a distinct notation for ${\bf1}_{\sf U}$ and ${\bf1}_-$ to emphasize that they do not live in the same space.)
+Denote by {$\widehat{\bf1}_{-}$} the unit of $\mathbb{R}[U]$, seen as the empty graph.
+(We use a distinct notation for {$\widehat{\bf1}_{-}$} and ${\bf1}_-$ to emphasize that they do not live in the same space.)
 For basis elements $\bstau=\tau_{\frak{e}}^{\frak{n}}$ and $\bssigma=\sigma_{\frak{f}}^\frak{m}$ of $\bbR[U]$, we write